Withdrawals and Financial Aid

 Full Withdrawal - See Title IV Aid and Withdrawals for a more detailed explanation

 If you receive the Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Loan or PLUS Loan, you must earn your financial aid by attending class beyond the 60% point of each semester.
-If you withdraw from all of your classes OR stop attending all your classes before the 60% point of the semester (which is right before the last date to withdraw), you may owe back a portion of the financial aid you received.
+If you withdraw from all of your classes OR stop attending all your classes, and have not attended past the 60% point of the semester (which is right before the last date to withdraw), you may owe back a portion of the financial aid you received.